Unity-Technologies/Standard-Assets-Characters/README.md

 ## READ ME FIRST

-* All project items currently under ** /Assets/_24BitDemo/**  are merely temporary assets used for prototyping and testing purposes and should be ignored, and *SHOULD NOT* be included in the Package generated for release!
+* All project items currently under ** /Assets/_24BitDemo/**  are merely temporary assets used for prototyping and testing purposes and should be ignored, and *WILL NOT* be included in the Package generated for release!
+This Github repo is our work in progress live project, and as such you will currently find some test assets inside.
+Consider the Standard Assets folder contents those that we will ship post beta.

 ## Overview